A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Literature Review

 \cite{ata2023dynamic} and \cite{ata2024singular,ata2023drift} introduced these techniques to the operations management domain.
-The former studies a semilinear parabolic PDE linked to a drift control problem arising in dynamic call center scheduling, while the latter two develop computational methods for solving control problems in stochastic processing networks in the heavy-traffic regime. {\cite{atazhou2024} solves a sequential vehicle routing problem motivated by an eviction enforcement application using a similar approach. \cite{atalisi2024} studies dynamic control of a make-to-order manufacturing system with throughput time constraints in high dimensions using deep learning.} \cite{ataxu2025} solves a high-dimensional dynamic stochastic matching problem building on the deep BSDE method. {Our approach draws extensively from the foregoing literature; however, to the best of our knowledge,} none of the existing methods can handle impulse control.
-Our novel deep-learning framework is {inspired in part by the mathematical} finance literature \citep{buehler2019deep, biagini2023neural}, where deep learning is employed to identify optimal hedging strategies for pricing financial derivatives, problems often modeled by nonlinear PDEs. {Indeed, as mentioned earlier, our approach relies on a stochastic identity (Eq.~\eqref{eq:keyidentityprop}) that exploits a connection between impulse control problems and the so-called stochastic target problems, the latter of which have been studied extensively in the mathematical finance literature (see, e.g., \citealp[Chapter~7]{touzi2012optimal}).} {Finally, \cite{bayraktar2023neural} studies an optimal switching problem -- which is closely related to impulse control problems (\cite{bouchard2009stochastic}) -- with applications to energy markets, building on the framework developed in \cite{hure2020deep}.}
+The former studies a semilinear parabolic PDE linked to a drift control problem arising in dynamic call center scheduling {(also see \citealp{ata2026dynamic})}, while the latter two develop computational methods for solving control problems in stochastic processing networks in the heavy-traffic regime. {\cite{atazhou2024} solves a sequential vehicle routing problem motivated by an eviction enforcement application using a similar approach. \cite{atalisi2024} studies dynamic control of a make-to-order manufacturing system with throughput time constraints in high dimensions using deep learning.} \cite{ataxu2025} solves a high-dimensional dynamic stochastic matching problem building on the deep BSDE method.
+The preceding literature predominantly addresses drift-rate control problems within the canonical deep BSDE setting, where the value function satisfies an almost-sure equality and the neural network training relies on a standard mean-squared loss.
+In contrast, while our impulse control problem is also tackled within the broad deep BSDE framework, it differs fundamentally: {Our approach is based on the framework of BSDEs with constrained jumps \citep{kharroubi2010backward}, which provides a probabilistic representation of the value function of impulse control problems as the minimal solution to a constrained BSDE --- a substantive methodological departure from the unconstrained BSDEs that underlie the canonical deep BSDE setting.
+Consequently,} the stochastic identity satisfied by the value function involves an almost-sure inequality rather than an equality.
+This renders the standard mean-squared loss unsuitable, and necessitates a novel loss function penalizing violations of the inequality, deliberately crafted reference processes, and careful tuning of joint penalty-rate and learning-rate schedules; see also the discussion in {Section~\ref{sec:algorithm}}.
+Relatedly, our deep-learning framework is {inspired in part by the mathematical} finance literature \citep{buehler2019deep, biagini2023neural}, where deep learning is employed to identify optimal hedging strategies for pricing financial derivatives, problems often modeled by nonlinear PDEs. {In particular, the stochastic identity (Eq.~\eqref{eq:keyidentityprop}) on which our approach is based exploits a connection between impulse control problems and the so-called stochastic target problems, the latter of which have been studied extensively in the mathematical finance literature (see, e.g., \citealp[Chapter~7]{touzi2012optimal}).} {Finally, \cite{bayraktar2023neural} studies an optimal switching problem --- a problem class related to impulse control \citep{bouchard2009stochastic} --- in energy markets, building on the framework of \cite{hure2020deep}.
+Unlike our setting, theirs involves a finite set of modes and exogenous, rather than controller-induced, jumps in the state.
+They further establish error bounds for their approach, whereas we do not pursue such bounds here; see also \cite{germain2022approximation} and \cite{han2020convergence} for error analyses of other deep learning methods for solving PDEs.}